ericonice/PelotonAndGoogleSheets/README.md

     ```

 ## 4. Create the google data sources
-1. Create data source for the workout data
+1. Create data source for the workout data.
+This is the data associated with the workouts that you have taken.
     * Go to https://datastudio.google.com
     * Create->Data Source and select _Google Sheets_
     * Select the spreadsheet created in step 1
     * Select the Workout Data sheet
     * Select Connect
     * In subsequent steps, this will be called the _Workout Data_ data source
-1. Create the data source for the class data
+1. Create the data source for the class data.
+This is the data associted with the Peloton classes, not necessarily ones that you have taken.
+This was initially created to be able to determine which classes had not been taken (before Peloton added that feature to filter by classes not taken).
     * Go to https://datastudio.google.com
     * Create->Data Source and select _Google Sheets_
     * Select the spreadsheet created in step 1